 Spectator Guide

-Thank you for playing an integral role in making Marathon Day an unforgettable experience!
+Thank you for making Marathon Day an unforgettable experience!

 To make your day as smooth as possible, please remember: